-Note from the hosts: As writer Matt Herndon puts it, “Home improvement scams are pretty prevalent.
+Updated (9.9.2017): As writer Matt Herndon puts it, “Home improvement scams are pretty prevalent.
 Unfortunately, they’re even worse post-disaster.”
-Referring of course to the aftermath of Sandy (and I guess recent storms hitting the west coast).
+Referring of course to the aftermath of Super Storm Sandy.
+It again comes to the forefront in 2017.
+Recent storms hitting both Houston and soon Florida in the form of Irma.
 Hope it helps. ~jb

 Many home improvements call for professional contractors to make sure the job is handled properly.
 But finding a qualified contractor isn’t as easy as it looks.
 In addition to weeding out the good contractors from the bad, consumers also need to be wary of criminals that use contracting work as a front to scam unsuspecting homeowners.

 These scams are so prevalent that the Federal Trade Commission has released guidelines to help homeowners identify potential scam artists.

 Here are some guidelines to help protect yourself by avoiding home improvement scams:

 Scammers are opportunists.
 They tend to target people in need.
 Fortunately for consumers, there are a number of tells that can signal a potential scam artist posing as a contractor.
 The first giveaway is a lack of credentials, including business addresses and past clientele.
 A scamming contractor will also lack a valid license or contractor insurance.
 In many cases, he will try to urge you to sign the contract that day.

 Contractors must issue a “Right of Recession” in writing.
 This gives you permission to cancel the contract within three days of signing it.
 A scamming contractor won’t even mention this.
 A dead giveaway that you’re dealing with a shady character.